luismtorresv/battlesocket/README.md

    (Fall 2007),
    https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html.

-   Goes over the basic functions provided by the POXIX thread (`pthread`) libraries.
+   Goes over the basic functions provided by the POSIX thread (`pthread`) libraries.
    It covers creation, termination, and synchronization using mutexes, among other more advanced subjects.